Food Protein-Induced Enterocolitis Syndrome (FPIES)

 Kaareen’s Story

-Learn how EleCare helped one young patient beat the odds and get back to loving life.
+Learn how EleCare helped support the nutrition of a patient, and helped them get back to loving life.

 Food Allergies

 Your child is not alone.
-In fact, it’s estimated that 4 out of every 100 children in the US have food allergies.
+In fact, it’s estimated that 4 out of every 100 children in the US have food allergies.6

 Short Bowel Syndrome (SBS)